dpoonai/pythonprojects/README.md

 # pythonprojects
-Tip Calculator
+Tip Calculator - Calculating Tip When at Restaurant

-#Example of output when running code: